YuamLu/Instruction_Following_Game/README.md

 5. Click "Submit" to send your prompt to the AI.
 6. Review the AI's response and the feedback.
 7. Keep trying until you successfully complete the challenge!

-## Contributing 🤝

-We welcome contributions to the Instruction Following Game!
-Here are some ways you can help:

-1. Add new challenging questions to `questions.py`
-2. Improve the user interface in `main.py`
-3. Enhance the feedback mechanism
-4. Optimize database queries and performance

-Please feel free to submit pull requests or open issues for any bugs or feature requests.

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments 👏

-- Thanks to the Together.ai team for providing access to the Qwen1.5-72B-Chat model.
 - Shoutout to the Gradio team for their excellent web UI framework.
 - Special thanks to all the prompt engineers and AI enthusiasts who inspire projects like this!